 Master.
-1 Including 150 Australians who fought in northern Russia (one won a VC)..2.A leaflet Master obtained from the Community Resource Centre in Bardwell Park.
-3. Another German language police show that Master also likes is Derrick
+1 Including 150 Australians who fought in northern Russia (one won a VC)..
+2. A leaflet Master obtained from the Community Resource Centre in Bardwell Park.
+3. Another German police show that Master also likes is Derrick as mentioned.
+Inspector Rex is also referred to as Kommissar Rex as it is an Austrian production and it is quite obvious that Rex is far more intelligent than the other police & criminals which only his most faithful colleagues such as Moser and Brandtner seem to recognize.
+It is a show constantly repeated on SBS.
 4. Master had once quipped after taste testing some home brew beer that such sheds could be used to alleviate the so called 'refo plague.'
 Instead of abandoning refugees onto other Pacific Islands like Nauru.
 The shed was also a 'refuge' for Frank the possum (named after Frank Arok - a former Socceroo coach; after Frank would scarper down a tree when no one was looking and steal a slice of bread at the barbecues in Master's spacious, native tree backyard).